aekh/AWAIRE/README.md

 The folder `E-Vote-ID` contains the source code used to generate the results presented in the publication above.

-At a later time, a later version (more user-friendly and efficient) of AWAIRE will be published within or linked to from git this repository.
+At a later time, a later version (more user-friendly and efficient) of AWAIRE will be published within or (linked to from) this git repository.

 ## Requirements